 #2.
 Zscaler (ZS)

 Zscaler is an American cloud-based information security company headquartered in San Jose, California.
-It was founded in 2007 by Jay Chaudhry and K. Kailash, and currently has a market cap of $27 billion after watching its stock rise 284% in the last year.
+It was founded in 2007 by Jay Chaudhry and K. Kailash, and currently has a market cap of $36 billion.

 Zero trusts is a network security concept that requires all users, even those inside the organization’s enterprise network, to be authenticated, authorized, and continuously validating security configuration and posture, before being granted access to applications and data.